Louisville vs. Georgia Tech Predictions & Picks – September 1

 Louisville Betting Info (2022)

-- The implied moneyline probability in this matchup gives the Cardinals a 75.0% chance to win.

-- The Cardinals covered eight times in 13 matchups with a spread last season.

-- Louisville won once ATS (1-1) when favored by 7.5 points or more last season.
+- Based on this matchup's moneyline, the Cardinals have an implied win probability of 75.0%.

-- The Cardinals and their opponents combined to go over the point total four out of 13 times last season.
+- The Cardinals put together an 8-5-0 record against the spread last season.

 Watch live sports and more on Fubo!
 Click here to sign up for a free trial.